 Scientific Notation Calculator

-Use this calculator to add, subtract, multiply and divide numbers in scientific notation or E notation.
-Answers are provided in two formats: scientific notation and E notation.
+Use this calculator to add, subtract, multiply and divide numbers in scientific notation, E notation or engineering notation.
+Answers are provided in three formats: scientific notation, E notation and engineering notation.
 You can also do operations on whole numbers, integers, and decimal numbers and get answers in scientific notation.

 If you mark the check box the calculator automatically determines the number of significant figures in the answer.
 If you do not mark the check box, answers may contain more digits than are signficant.